nikwilldoit/Parallel-Programming/README.md

 # Parallel Programming Course

-This repository contains the projects from the Parallel Programming course taught by Andreas Vasilakis.
+This repository contains the projects from the Parallel Programming course taught by <b>Andreas Vasilakis</b>.

 ## Course Overview